Reporting from the Front - 15th International Architecture Exhibition - La Biennale di Venezia

 Beyond the slab II

-Concrete floor: Dave Pigram and Block Research Group, ETH Zurich - Tomás Méndez Echenagucia, Andrew Liew, Nick Krouwel, Tom Van Mele, Philippe Block
+Concrete floor: Block Research Group, ETH Zurich - David Pigram, Tomás Méndez Echenagucia, Andrew Liew, Nick Krouwel, Tom Van Mele, Philippe Block

 3D-printed floor: Block Research Group, ETH Zurich - Matthias Rippmann, Ursula Frick, Andrew Liew, Tom Van Mele, Philippe Block